 The traditional Bachelor of Science in Nursing program is designed to develop the knowledge, understanding and skills essential for the practice of professional nursing and to provide the basis for graduate education.
-The program is fully accredited by the National League for Nursing Accrediting Commission and has preliminary approval from the Commission for Collegiate Nursing Education.
-Information on program requirements is available from the League at 61 Broadway-33rd floor, New York City, NY 10006, telephone 1-800-669-1656.
+The program is fully accredited by the National League for Nursing Accrediting Commission and the Commission for Collegiate Nursing Education.
 The first year of the program includes foundation courses in the natural, social, and behavioral sciences, and liberal arts.
 Each subsequent year increases the nursing content and coursework and culminates in a senior year of clinical residency in direct care clinical agencies.
-Clinical resources of the Department include healthcare agencies in Delaware, Maryland, Pennsylvania, and New Jersey.
+Clinical resources of the School include healthcare agencies in Delaware, Maryland, Pennsylvania, and New Jersey.

 During clinical rotations, students are exposed to many different experiences in a variety of healthcare settings.
 These include the major hospitals in New Castle County as well as regional community hospitals, a variety of extended care facilities, independent living facilities, and various community-based providers who offer a range of services across the life span.
-Students graduate as nurse generalists with experiences in pediatric, maternity, psychiatric, medicalsurgical, and community health nursing.
+Students also learn in a state-of-theart simulation laboratory.
+Students graduate as nurse generalists with experiences in pediatric, maternity, psychiatric, medical-surgical, and community health nursing.
 Nursing students are encouraged to participate in the university chapter of the National Student Nurses' Association and the Black Student Nurses' Organization.
 Students who have earned recognition for superior academic achievement may be invited for membership in Beta Xi Chapter of Sigma Theta Tau, the International Honor Society of Nursing.
 Qualified students may participate in the University's Honors, undergraduate research, and the Degree with Distinction programs.
 Research opportunities are available to all undergraduates.